Combining Quasiparticle Self-Consistent $GW$ and Machine-Learned DFT+$U$ to Assess Half-Metallicity in Co- and Ni-Based Heuslers: Methods

 \subsection{Computational Details}

 All calculations were performed using the Vienna Ab initio Simulation Package (VASP) with the projector augmented wave (PAW) method \cite{1993_Kresse_AbInitioOrigional_PRB,1999_Kresse_UltrasoftPseudopotentialsAumented_PRB,1994_Blochl_ProjectorAugmentedWaveMethod_PRB}.
-All calculations used a plane-wave basis set with a kinetic energy cutoff of 400 eV and an energy convergence criterion of $10^{-6}$ eV.
-Spin-orbit coupling (SOC) was used for all calculations \cite{2004_Mavropoulos_SOCBandGapHeusler_JourPhysCondensMatter}, including QPGW (an analysis of the effect of SOC on the electronic structure is provided in the SI).
+A plane-wave basis set was used with a kinetic energy cutoff of 400 eV and an energy convergence criterion of $10^{-6}$ eV.
+Spin-orbit coupling (SOC) was used for all calculations \cite{2004_Mavropoulos_SOCBandGapHeusler_JourPhysCondensMatter}, including QP$GW$ (an analysis of the effect of SOC on the electronic structure is provided in the SI).
 The recommended pseudopotentials provided by VASP (standard and $GW$) were used for all calculations.
 We included non-spherical contributions from the density gradient in the PAW spheres and applied a cutoff to the gradient field to restore the full lattice symmetry in order to account for magnetic anisotropy.
 The Brillouin zone was sampled using the $\Gamma$-centered scheme.
-For QPGW calculations, a $7 \times 7 \times 7$ $k$-point mesh was used.
+For QP$GW$ calculations, a $7 \times 7 \times 7$ $k$-point mesh was used.
 For PBE and HSE calculations a k-point mesh of $9\times 9\times 9$ was used.

 Structural relaxation was performed with PBE using the conjugated gradients algorithm.
 The ionic relaxation was terminated when the change in total energy between two successive ionic steps fell below $10^{-5}$ eV.
 The resulting equilibrium lattice constants of all Heusler compounds studied here are listed in Table~\ref{tab:table1}.